limweb/react-combo/README.md

  * `renderTag(props)` - a function that can be used to customize how a selected item is rendered in the combo.
  * `tagClearTool` - specify false or null if you don't want to render a clear icon for selected items/tags.
  * `gotoNextOnSelect` - defaults to true.
 If the combo is a `multiSelect` and this flag is true, when selecting an item, the current index is moved to the next item, so it can be easily selected by pressing the `Enter` key again.
+ * `renderExpandTool: Function` - a function to render the expand tool.
+It receives props for the tool.
+If you only want to modify the props, you can do so and return undefined.
+Otherwise, you can return a custom expand tool.

  ## Development